 Since 2017, Liminal has published and showcased some of Australia’s most exciting new voices.
 With its dedication to Asian-Australian writers, the platform is an antidote to the whiteness of Australian publishing.
 The inaugural Liminal Fiction Prize expanded this brief to writers of colour, producing a longlist that challenged genre and political conventions alike.
-Liminal founder Leah Jing McIntosh, who edited the Collisions: Fictions of the Future anthology springing from the prize, speaks with contributors Naima Ibrahim, Mykaela Saunders, Bryant Apolonio and Eda Gunaydin.
+Liminal founder Leah Jing McIntosh, who edited the Collisions: Fictions of the Future anthology springing from the prize, speaks with contributors Naima Ibrahim, Mykaela Saunders and Bryant Apolonio.

 Naima Ibrahim (Australian)

 Naima is a Sydney-based fiction writer with a degree in Education from Charles Sturt University.
 She has previously been shortlisted for the Monash Prize in Creative Writing and longlisted for the Liminal Fiction Prize.
 Her work has appeared in Collisions, Red Room Poetry, Sweatshop Women: Volume One, This Little Red Thing and ZineWest’19.
 Naima was the 2020 recipient of the 2020 Heyman Mentorship Award and is currently working on her debut novel.

 Mykaela Saunders (Australian)